 Accommodation at Balaton Sound

 Balaton Sound offers an lots of different accommodations options for every tastes: from tents up to hotels, and wooden huts too!
 We stayed in a two person wooden hut.
 Think garden shed.
 But with bunk beds.
 In some ways it was pretty basic: a bunk bed, some space for our bags and a door that only locked when we weren't in it (i.e. it had a padlock but it was on the outside).
 This was fine as a concept - given only two options I'd rather lock my stuff in safe when I'm out than lock myself in when I'm in, because I can guard myself and my stuff when I'm in but not when I'm out - and it's not like you lock yourself into a tent at a festival anyway.
-However, the down side was that it did mean that in the middle of the night the door blew open in the wind and wouldn't stay shut after that, which meant that sleeping suddenly felt like we were in the middle of a horror film.
+However, the down side was that it did mean that in the middle of the night the door flew open in the wind and wouldn't stay shut after that, which meant that sleeping suddenly felt like we were in the middle of a h0rror film.
 It's also not necessarily the best option if you want some privacy or safety for some reason and would like to lock the door from the inside.

 In other ways it was grand: the mattresses were surprisingly comfortable, there was electricity for me to charge all my nasty cameras and phones and it was so great to be able to safely lock our things away when we went out.